Why You Keep Failing Practice Exams (And How to Actually Fix It)

 Why do my practice exam scores plateau no matter how much I study?

-You are likely using passive study techniques (rereading, highlighting) that create an illusion of learning without building real memory.
-Switch to active recall—testing yourself instead of reviewing—and scores will improve.
+You are likely using passive study techniques (rereading, watching videos) that create an illusion of learning without building real memory.
+Switch to active recall - drilling practice questions and confronting what you do not know - and scores will improve.
+The discomfort is the signal that the work is happening.

 How is ReadRoost different from regular flashcard apps?